 While not a simple question to answer in the generic sense, it is an interesting question to explore to help better understand bitcoin at a more fundamental level.
 The time it would take to mine a bitcoin will depend on several factors.

 Firstly, the hash rate you have at your disposal while mining bitcoin.
 Secondly, whether you are mining on your own or as part of a pool, mining as part of a pool can help make your returns far more consistent.
 The other important thing to take into account is the current difficulty.
-The difficulty controls how hard solving a block will be, and this will vary depending on how many miners (and their combined hash rate) are competing on the network at any time.
+The difficulty controls how hard solving a block will be, which will vary depending on how many miners (and their combined hash rate) compete on the network at any time.
 To some degree, it’s worth taking luck into account as well.
 Will you or your pool be able to solve the next block faster than other miners and pools?